kinglunalilo/BibleVerseFinder/README.md

 - Check that all required packages are installed
 - Verify all files are in the same directory

+## Support the Project
+If you find this tool helpful, consider supporting its development:

+- Venmo: @lilow
+- Or scan the QR code in the program's About dialog

 ## Requirements
 - Windows 7 or higher
 - Python 3.11.4 or higher